-- To the maximum extent permitted by law ESA (and its directors, employees and agents) will have no liability whatsoever relating to any failure of, or interruption in the performance of, the Services resulting from any External Factors.
+- To the maximum extent permitted by law ESA (and its directors, employees and agents) will have no liability whatsoever relating to any failure of, or interruption in the performance of, the Services resulting from any external factors.

 - In the event of failure of the Services, ESA will use reasonable commercial endeavours to restore the Services to an operational state with the minimum practicable delay.

-a.
-ESA is required to do so by Law or any Governmental Agency; or
+- ESA is required to do so by Law or any Governmental Agency; or

 2.4 Agency Information

-- Customer or LEC acknowledges that;
+- Individual Applicant or LEC acknowledges that;

-a.
-ESA does not have direct access to Agency Information (including without limitation Police History Information or Visa Entitlement Information);
+- ESA does not have direct access to Agency Information (including without limitation Police History Information or Visa Entitlement Information);

 - ESA cannot change, modify or adapt any Agency Information on any Agency Check (including without limitation any Police Check, VEVO Check or Bankruptcy Check); and

-- the accuracy and quality of Agency Information is dependent on the relevant Government Agency or authorised third party (as the case may be), and ESA is not responsible for any inaccurate information provided to Customers or LECs.
+- the accuracy and quality of Agency Information is dependent on the relevant Government Agency or authorised third party (as the case may be), and ESA is not responsible for any inaccurate information provided to LECs.

 - as required by ESA to provide the Services and perform its obligations under these terms and conditions; and